-While the fragments of this particular object were found in later contexts on the James Fort site, vessels of this ware type have been identified at Jamestown in contexts dating as early as ca. 1610.
+Vessels of this ware type have been identified at Jamestown in contexts dating as early as c.
+1610.
 Portuguese coarseware was common in England during the 16th and 17th centuries and has been found on archaeological sites of this time period both in North America and in Britain (Newstead 2014).
-This object was likely shipped from Portugal to England, and then traveled from England to Jamestown.
-It is possible that, as a relatively fine tableware, it was purchased by a wealthier individual as a luxury/exotic good to represent the owner’s higher social status.

 Fabric: Porous earthenware fabric, ranging in color from a pinkish-, to reddish-, to purplish-orange, occasionally streaked with yellow, and sometimes having a reduced gray to purplish core.
 Portuguese coarseware generally contains prolific mica flecks, and occasional quartz, feldspar and grog inclusions.

 Glaze: This ware is generally unglazed, and often highly burnished.
 Coarse utilitarian olive jars are sometimes white slipped, or glazed with lead appearing green from the addition of copper oxide, or yellowish-brown without the addition of oxides.